Recent developments in mathematical aspects of relativistic fluids: Leray systems

 \section{Leray systems}

-In this appendix, we recall some results about Leray-Ohya systems, also called weakly hyperbolic systems (and called by Leray and Ohya non-strictly hyperbolic systems), that have been invoked in the main text, particularly in Section \ref{S:DNMR}.
-These results have been established by Leray and Ohya in \cite{Leray-Ohya-1964,Leray-Ohya-1967} for the case of systems with diagonal principal part, and extended by Choquet-Bruhat in \cite{Choquet-Bruhat-1966} to more general systems.
-These works build upon the seminal work of Leray on hyperbolic differential equations \cite{Leray-Book-1953}.
+In this appendix, we recall some results about Leray--Ohya systems, also called weakly hyperbolic systems (and called by Leray and Ohya non-strictly hyperbolic systems), that have been invoked in the main text, particularly in Sect.~\ref{S:DNMR}.
+These results have been established by \cite{Leray-Ohya-1964,Leray-Ohya-1967} for the case of systems with diagonal principal part, and extended by \cite{Choquet-Bruhat-1966} to more general systems.
+These works build upon the seminal work of Leray on hyperbolic differential equations, see \cite{Leray-Book-1953}.
 The reader can consult these references for the proofs of the results stated below.
 Further discussion can be found (without proofs) in \cite{Choquet-Bruhat-Book-2009, Czubak-Disconzi-2016,Disconzi-2014-1}.
 Related results can also be found in \cite{Mizohata-Book-1985}.

 We start by recalling some standard notions and fixing the notation that will be used throughout\footnote{We believe that this appendix can be useful on its own to readers.
 Thus, in order to make it as self-contained as possible, we repeat some definitions and notations already introduced in the main text.}.
 Given $T>0$, let $X = [0,T] \times \mathbb{R}^n$.
 By $\partial^k$ we shall denote any $k^{\text{th}}$ order derivative.
 We shall denote coordinates on $X$ by $\{ x^\alpha \}_{\alpha = 0}^n$, thinking of $x^0 \equiv t$ as the time-variable.
 We use the multi-index notation to write